 As well as the challenge of learning the new boats, there is the challenge of profiting fastest on a ‘white sheet of paper’, a new venue where the TP52 fleet has never raced before.

+The official practice race on Tuesday has proved that, as predicted, there is little separating the 12-boat fleet from eight different nations.
 The 2018 fleet includes three new teams, Hasso and Tina Plattner’s Phoenix; Onda, the new all Brazilian team of Eduardo de Souza Ramos with five times Olympic medallist Robert Scheidt as tactician; and Prada backed Luna Rossa; and two teams that are set to challenge for the 36th America’s Cup, Quantum Racing, which is a key part of the American Magic team, and Luna Rossa.

 If there is any murmur of consensus on the race dock at the historic town’s D-Marin Marina, it is that the 52 SUPER SERIES champions Azzurra have prepared to a high level and to an exacting schedule, and are therefore in the best shape.
 They proved that by winning the pre-season PalmaVela warm up regatta, and, by all accounts, would have won today’s practice race had they not bowed to their usual superstition and not taken the finish line.